by Stephanie Reid, MD FRCPC

 Cirrhosis is a type of medical liver disease caused by scar formation in the liver.
 This type of scar tissue that develops in the liver is called fibrosis.
 Fibrosis is caused by damage that occurs in the liver over a long period of time.

 People with cirrhosis are at risk for complications such as liver cancer, bleeding in the esophagus or stomach, and kidney problems.
-Sometimes, a patient isn’t aware they have one of these conditions until they are diagnosed with cirrhosis.

 Because cirrhosis is also associated with an increased risk of developing a type of liver cancer called hepatocellular carcinoma, your pathologist will also closely examine your tissue for any signs of cancer.